Vanuatu

 (Years 5-8)

-Image: Taka village kastom welcome by Sarah Macmillan on Flickr.
+Image: Taka Village Kastom Welcome Vanuatu by Sarah Macmillan on Wikimedia Commons.
+Image cropped.

 Introduction

-Vanuatu, once known as the New Hebrides, gained independence from France and Britain in 1980.
-The country is made up of over 80 islands in the South Pacific.
+Vanuatu is a country that is made up of over 80 islands in the South Pacific.
 The capital city is Port Vila on Éfaté island.
-Other populated islands are Espíritu Santo, Pentecost and Tanna.
-It is only a 4 hour flight from New Zealand and is fast becoming a popular tourist destination.
+Other populated islands are Espíritu Santo, Pentecost, and Tanna.
+Vanuatu became a country when it gained independence from France and Britain in 1980.
+Before Vanuatu became independent, it was known as the New Hebrides.
+It is only a 4 hour flight from New Zealand and is quickly becoming a popular tourist destination.

 There are some excellent websites to look for facts and information about the history, people and geography of Vanuatu.